Necrophagist: 2004–2008: Touring and continued lineup changes

 On 10 February 2006, it was announced that Christian Münzner had departed the band due to scheduling conflicts.
-Later on, he joined the death metal band Obscura.
-A replacement guitarist was found, Sami Raatikainen, who is from Helsinki, Finland.
-Sami also plays in the band Codeon.
+He was replaced by Finnish guitarist Sami Raatikainen, who also plays in the band Codeon.

 In 2006, the band undertook an American tour called "Carving North America's Epitaph".
 Necrophagist was joined on this tour by Arsis, Alarum, Neuraxis, Ion Dissonance, Cattle Decapitation and Thine Eyes Bleed.
 They, along with Dying Fetus, supported Cannibal Corpse on their U.S. tour in the fall, which also included some Canadian venues.

 In 2007, the band announced on its Myspace profile that after the 2007 California Metalfest, drummer Hannes Grossmann would leave the band.
 Hannes stated that he was unable to commit to the band's full-time touring schedule.
-Marco Minnemann (who has played with Paul Gilbert, Terry Bozzio, Chad Wackerman) was the official permanent replacement for Hannes.
+Marco Minnemann was the official permanent replacement for Hannes.

 Necrophagist was a headlining act for The Summer Slaughter Tour in 2007, which featured a wide variety of other extreme metal bands including Decapitated, Arsis, The Faceless, Cephalic Carnage, As Blood Runs Black and Cattle Decapitation.

 In April 2008, Necrophagist announced that Romain Goulon would be joining the band as their new drummer, replacing Minnemann, who would still be working with Suiçmez on a side project.

 Necrophagist played in the "Pillage the Village Tour" in 2008 from 26 August 2008 to 10 September 2008 with death metal bands Dying Fetus and Beneath the Massacre.
 Shows in some areas also included Carcass, Suffocation, 1349 and Aborted.